reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 #### Task 1: Build and run the device

+In this task you will build the dotnet project and run to send the telemetry data.

 1. Ensure that you have your code project open in Visual Studio Code.
 Open *New Terminal**.

    ![](../media2/lab5img13.png)